 And that isn't even the entire list of exemptions.
 No tax is imposed on the transfer of:

-Finally, if the estate qualifies for simplified probate as a small estate under Maryland law (the total value of all probate property must be less than $30,000), there is no inheritance tax due.
+Finally, if the estate qualifies for simplified probate as a small estate under Maryland law (meaning the total value of all probate property is less than $50,000), there is no inheritance tax due.

 Some gifts are subject to Maryland inheritance tax even if they're made while you're alive.
-Gifts made "in contemplation of death"--so-called "deathbed gifts" are subject to the tax.
-So are gifts of a "material part" of your property made within two years of your death.
+Gifts made "in contemplation of death"—so-called "deathbed gifts"—are subject to the tax.
+So are gifts that are a "material part" of your property made within two years of your death.
 (Md.
 Code Ann.
-[Tax-Gen] section 7-201.)
+[Tax-Gen] § 7-201.)

 The Maryland inheritance tax is 10% of the "clear value" of the inherited property.
 Clear value means the fair market value of the property, less certain expenses.
 The personal representative must file an inventory (either with the probate court or, if there is no formal administration of the estate, with the county register) of the deceased person's property.